-William "Lee" Thuston serves as Burr & Forman's Chairman overseeing the firm's Executive Committee as well as strategic initiatives, business development and client service programs.
-Lee practices in the Corporate/Tax practice group where he focuses on economic development, business and succession planning, trusts and estates, tax law, and international law.
+William "Lee" Thuston is the Chairman of Burr & Forman overseeing the firm's Executive Committee as well as strategic initiatives, business development, and client service programs.
+Prior to becoming Chairman, Lee had served as Firm Managing Partner since 2005.
+Lee practices in the Corporate/Tax practice group where he focuses on economic development, business and succession planning, trusts and estates, and tax law.

 Lee also negotiated the incentives packages with the State for the 2009 expansion of the Mercedes-Benz plant.
 Additionally, Lee represented Kia Motors Corporation with the site selection and implementation of its incentive package for the development of its plant in West Point, GA, as well as the ThyssenKrupp steel mills located in Mobile County, AL, and the Jack Daniel Cooperage Project located in Lawrence County, AL.